 By now many a guide online has likely taught you how to buy, sell, and store your cryptocurrency.
 One area of research we’ve found lacking was the one explaining how to keep track of everything you have.

-As such, today we’ll analyze a tool called Altpocket, one that wants to help its users comprehensively track their investments (with an added social dimension to it).
+As such, today we’ll analyze a tool called Altpocket, this is one of the crypto portfolio trackers and one that wants to help its users comprehensively track their investments (with an added social dimension to it).

 Altpocket was created in the spring of 2017 by a team of young Swedish engineers and entrepreneurs, led by the founders Edwin Flataunet (current CTO) and Johnathan Svensson (current CEO).